Skip to main content

 Drinking too much alcohol can cause immediate health issues.
 People may experience nausea, vomiting, and headaches.
 Alcohol also affects judgment and coordination, leading to accidents or injuries.

 Blackouts are a severe short-term effect.
 During a blackout, a person can’t remember what happened while drinking.
-This can be scary and dangerous.
+This can be scary and dangerous, and it often leads to consequences associated with behaviors that one wouldn’t otherwise have when sober.

 Alcohol poisoning is another risk.
 Signs include: